erroronline1/caro/readme.md

 ### Vendor and product management
 Order operations rely on a vendor and product database.
 Also this is related to incorporation and sample checks of products, document and certification handling.
 Defined authorized users have permission to manage these categories, add and edit vendors and products, import pricelists and define filters or disable vendors and products.
 [Importing pricelists](#importing-vendor-pricelists) with filtering makes use of the [CSV processor](#csv-processor).

 Vendors are supposed to be evaluated.
 A document with the *Vendor evaluation*-context is required for this.
 The evaluation is part of the vendor view in edit mode by default.

-Here certificate files can be added too.
+Vendor related files can be added.
+Through the dedicated input an expiry date is inserted in the filename.
+Fileuploads within vendor evaluation documents are handled, but not in this context and can generate an expiry warning accordingly.
 The application will match the provided expiry-date and contribute to the [calendar](#calendar) once the date has passed to alert relevant units to look after an update.
 The edit view for vendors allows for selecting [text recommendations](#text-recommendations).
 If these are set up properly, prepared values can be imported easily.
 Small vendor portfolios may be edited within the application primarily or at least initially.
 Article-lists can be exported as well as the import filter.
 Latter [will be generated](#default-filter-on-export) if not defined.
 > Generated filters will not work on original pricelists, exported pricelists will not work with custom filter rules!